VirgilSecurity/virgil-purekit-net/README.md

 So, run the `Update()` function and save user's `newRecord` into your database.

-Since the SDK is able to work simultaneously with two versions of user's records (`newRecordBytes` and `oldRecordBytes`), this will not affect the backend or users.
-This means, if a user logs into your system when you do the migration, the passw0rd SDK will verify his password without any problems because Passw0rd Service can work with both user's records (`newRecordBytes` and `oldRecordBytes`).
+Since the SDK is able to work simultaneously with two versions of user's records (`newRecord` and `oldRecord`), this will not affect the backend or users.
+This means, if a user logs into your system when you do the migration, the passw0rd SDK will verify his password without any problems because Passw0rd Service can work with both user's records (`newRecord` and `oldRecord`).

 **Step 4.** Get a new `APP_SECRET_KEY` and `SERVICE_PUBLIC_KEY` of a specific application